Glottography/carling2025diacl/RELEASING.md

   Glottolog location using the `cldfbench geojson.glottolog_distance` command, outputting the results as TSV, then
 - reformat as CSV
-- select only rows with distances greater than 2 grid units (corresponding to about 200km close to the equator)
+- select only rows with distances greater than 2 grid units in the lat/lon coordinate system (corresponding to about 220km close to the equator)
 - join data about [outliers with known explanations](etc/known_outliers.csv) and
 - filter these out
 - sort by Distance and format the result suitable as input for `termgraph`